 The only other highlight is “Man in the Mirror,” which was written by Glen Ballard and Siedah Garrett.
 Oddly, two songwriters had to come in and save the album for Jackson, who wrote most of the other mostly inferior tracks.

-There’s no doubt Jackson was talented.
-But maybe with Off the Wall and Thriller, he caught lightning in a bottle and spent the rest of his career trying to catch it again.
+Looking back at his career, there’s no doubt Jackson was talented.
+He was a great entertainer, but after several less-than-stellar albums, his prowess as a songwriter — and even a singer —raises some questions.
+With Off the Wall and Thriller, he seemed to have caught lightning in a bottle and spent the rest of his career trying to catch it again.